 poll.h - definitions for the poll() function

-The <poll.h> header shall define the pollfd structure that includes at least the following members:int fd The following descriptor being polled. short events The input event flags (see below). short revents The output event flags (see below).
+The <poll.h> header shall define the pollfd structure, which shall include at least the following members:int fd The following descriptor being polled. short events The input event flags (see below). short revents The output event flags (see below).

 The <poll.h> header shall define the following type through typedef:

 - An unsigned integer type used for the number of file descriptors.

 The implementation shall support one or more programming environments in which the width of nfds_t is no greater than the width of type long.
 The names of these programming environments can be obtained using the confstr() function or the getconf utility.

 The <poll.h> header shall define the following symbolic constants, zero or more of which may be OR'ed together to form the events or revents members in the pollfd structure:

 - Data other than high-priority data may be read without blocking.

 - Normal data may be read without blocking.

 - Priority data may be read without blocking.